 Hello!
-My name is Bryanne McDonough and I am a fourth-year graduate student in the Department of Astronomy at Boston University.
+My name is Bryanne McDonough and I am a fifth-year graduate student in the Department of Astronomy at Boston University.

 A little about me: I was born and raised in western Massachusetts and then ventured out to Rochester, New York.
 At Rochester Institute of Technology I obtained my Bachelor’s degree cum laude in Physics with minors in Astronomy and Mathematics in May 2018.
 I was a member of the honors program and Sigma Pi Sigma, the physics honor society.
 In the spring of 2018, I was awarded the John Wiley Jones Award for Outstanding Students in Science and named a Physics Undergraduate Research Scholar.

 Currently, I work with Dr. Tereasa Brainerd with data from the IllustrisTNG Simulation, a large simulation of galaxy formation.
-In particular, I am looking at the distribution of satellite galaxies and dark matter.
-Go here to learn more about my research.
+My latest published results regard the distribution of satellite galaxies and dark matter.
+I am currently working on spatially-resolved star formation rates in an effort to constrain feedback models in the TNG simulation.

 Background Image Credit: Illustris Simulation